godwokenrises/godwoken-web3/README.md

 ADDRESS_STORE_PATH_ABSOLUTE=<path for storing short-address vs eth-address mapping. if not provided, will use default path: api-server/lib/hashmap-db>
 EOF
 $ yarn
-// Only for test purpos
+// Only for test purpose
 $ yarn workspace @godwoken-web3/api-server reset_database
 ```